bedrocklinux/bedrocklinux-website/markdown/index.md

 demonstration](http://www.youtube.com/watch?v=MuYMBCcgs98) and read the [introduction](introduction.html) and [FAQ](faq.html) for more.

-## {id="hawkey-plans"} Bedrock Linux 1.0beta1 Hawky Plans and release date.
+## {id="hawky-plans"} Bedrock Linux 1.0beta1 Hawky Plans and release date.
 <small>2014-06-11</small>

-The plans for Bedrock Linux 1.0beta1 Hawkey are available [here](http://bedrocklinux.org/1.0beta1/plans.html).
+The plans for Bedrock Linux 1.0beta1 Hawky are available [here](http://bedrocklinux.org/1.0beta1/plans.html).
 This release is planned for July 1st, 2014.